 2003 – MFSA holds first “Voices of Faith” conference in Atlanta, bringing together progressive United Methodists to celebrate and plan for the future of an ongoing progressive witness in the church.

 2003 – MFSA works closely with the United Methodist Information Project and author Leon Howell to produce and distribute the book, United Methodism @ RISK.
-The in-depth look at the goals and action agenda of the Institute on Religion and Democracy, the IRD’s UM Action Committee and the Evangelical Renewal organizations within the United Methodist Church (e.g. Good News, RENEW and the Confessing Movement) is distrubuted to nearly 20,000 readers.
+The in-depth look at the agenda of the Institute on Religion and Democracy, the IRD’s UM Action Committee and the evangelical renewal organizations within the UMC (e.g. Good News, RENEW and the Confessing Movement) is distrubuted to nearly 20,000 readers.

 2004 – MFSA calls on the General Board of Pensions of the UMC to explore selective divestment of companies that are benefiting from the occupation of Palestine.

-2005 – MFSA continues to focus on promoting active nonviolence; staff members Kathryn Johnson and Amy Stapleton are arrested in an interfaith witness at the White House opposing the ongoing war in Iraq.
-MFSA members across the country participate in similar demonstrations, several committing civil disobedience as well.
+2005 – MFSA continues to promote active nonviolence; Kathryn Johnson and Amy Stapleton are arrested in an interfaith witness at the White House opposing the ongoing war in Iraq.

 2006 – A second national “Voices of Faith” conference is held in Los Angeles with the theme “Swords into Plowshares.”

 2006 – MFSA responds quickly and forcefully to Decision 1032 by the UM Judicial Council, which lets stand a pastor’s decision to refuse church membership to a gay parishioner.
-Johnson provides key leadership in bringing groups together to release a joint statement, “Here We Stand” and gathers signatures and comments from thousands of United Methodists opposed to the Judicial Council decision.
+Johnson provides key leadership in bringing groups together to release a joint statement, “Here We Stand.”

 2007 – MFSA participates in planning and implementation of Christian Peace Witness for Iraq, which brings nearly 4,000 Christians together in Washington, DC to worship at the National Cathedral and process to the White House where a prayer vigil and civil disobedience take place.